New tools to improve performance

 A digital dashboard is an analysis tool that companies use to keep track of all the significant data sources in real-time and later analyze them.

-These dashboards include interactive data visualization features that the highest-ranking members and executives can use to make better decisions.
+These dashboard apps include interactive data visualization features that the highest-ranking members and executives can use to make better decisions.

 Not only that, but you will be able to quickly convey your key findings throughout the organization by sharing your digital dashboard with each department in a matter of seconds.